-two E_g chiral phonons around 7 meV, denoted as $E_g^{(1)}$ for the mode with lower energy and $E_g^{(2)}$ for the mode with higher energy.
+In Fig. 2, we visualize the real and imaginary parts of two E_g chiral phonons around 7 meV, denoted as $E_g^{(1)}$ for the mode with lower energy and $E_g^{(2)}$ for the mode with higher energy.
 It is apparent that those two chiral phonons are approximately complex conjugates of each other.

-Note that the argument about energy splitting based on point group irreps can be generalized to any magnetic material with a point group that includes an E-type irrep $(E, E_g, \text{ or } E_u)$ consisting of two 1D irreps when complex representations are allowed, indicating that similar phonon energy splittings can be expected in such materials.
+Note that the argument about energy splitting based on point group irreps can be generalized to any magnetic material with a point group that includes an E-type irrep (E, E_g , or E_u) consisting of two 1D irreps when complex representations are allowed, indicating that similar phonon energy splittings can be expected in such materials.

 The phonon angular momentum is calculated using Eqs.
-(14) and (15), and the results are listed in Table I. Due to the C_3 symmetry, the total angular momentum of a given chiral phonon can only have a z-component.
+(14) and (15), and the results are listed in Table I. Because of the C_3 symmetry, the total angular momentum of a given chiral phonon can have only a z component.
 We find values of $|L_z|$ ranging from 0.13 to 0.95 in units of \hbar , indicative of a substantial angular momentum for many of the chiral phonons, especially the higher-frequency ones.